fmnoise/zakon/README.md

 (def admin (->User :admin))
 (def topic (->Content :topic))
 ```
-Despite any value can be an entity, that's impractical to write rule like this:
+Despite any value can be an entity, that's impractical to define rule like this:
 ```clojure
 (defrule [any any any]
   (fn [{:keys [actor action subject]}]